Cacti/documentation/Devices.md

 **Device** is up and responding.
 When doing so, you have several options.
 They include:

-* **None** - Always assume the device is up.
+- **None** - Always assume the device is up.
 This is generally reserved for **Device** objects that do not have a state.
-* **SNMP Uptime** - Query the SNMP Uptime Instance OID
+- **SNMP Uptime** - Query the SNMP Uptime Instance OID
-* **Ping and SNMP Uptime** - Ping the device but also check the SNMP Uptime Instance OID
+- **Ping and SNMP Uptime** - Ping the device but also check the SNMP Uptime Instance OID
-* **Ping** - Either ICMP, TCP at a port, or UDP as a port
+- **Ping** - Either ICMP, TCP at a port, or UDP as a port
-* **Ping or SNMP Uptime** - Only one needs to be working for Cacti to collect data
+- **Ping or SNMP Uptime** - Only one needs to be working for Cacti to collect data
-* **SNMP Desc** - Query the SNMP sysDecription in cases where the SNMP Uptime OID is not available
+- **SNMP Desc** - Query the SNMP sysDecription in cases where the SNMP Uptime OID is not available
-* **SNMP GetNext** - Query the first available OID in the OID tree for the **Device** Used for certain devices that have limited SNMP support.
+- **SNMP GetNext** - Query the first available OID in the OID tree for the **Device** Used for certain devices that have limited SNMP support.

 ## SNMP Credentials

 When providing the SNMP credentials, Cacti currently supports the following versions:

-* Version 1 - Rarely used any more.
+- **Version 1** - Rarely used any more.
 Reserved for very old hardware
-* Version 2 - Still very popular, and support 64 bit counters except on Windows
+- **Version 2** - Still very popular, and support 64 bit counters except on Windows
-* Version 3 - Support is provided, but there are presently limitations for example at the present time only MD5, and SHA1 Auth Protocols, and DES and AES128 Privacy Protocols.
-Higher level encryptions are currently scheduled for a future release.
+- **Version 3** - Support is provided, but there are presently limitations for example at the present time only MD5, and SHA1 Auth Protocols, and DES and AES128 Privacy Protocols.
+Higher level encryption is currently scheduled for a future release.

 When providing the SNMP Credentials, Cacti will warn you if you have provided